-What are remote logistics jobs?
+What are remote transportation and logistics jobs?

-Why are remote logistics jobs in demand?
+Why are remote transportation and logistics jobs in demand?

 How to find remote logistics jobs?